Down arrow icon Header bottom white curve

 Standards and Attainment

 The standards of children’s work, attainment and the quality of teaching in Reading are the responsibility of the English subject Leader and Head Teacher.
-Progress in reading is assessed in a variety of different ways across school including the Little Wandle program, PM Benchmark kit, formative phonics assessments, previous phonics screening checks, PIRA reading assessments, NFER reading assessments and formative Shared/Guided reading tasks and assessments.
+Progress in reading is assessed in a variety of different ways across school including the Little Wandle program, PM Benchmark kit, formative phonics assessments, previous phonics screening checks, NFER reading assessments and formative Shared/Guided reading tasks and assessments.
 Once a term, Teachers input a reading assessment grade into SIMs and this is shared with school during our termly Standards staff meeting.

 Progression in knowledge and understanding is ensured through careful transfer of information during transition discussions and moderation of work to clarify expectations and standards for children at different levels of reading attainment.